Church Website Welcome Message Example

 Now it’s time to get to some examples of church website welcome messages.

 Word of Life Christian Fellowship – this is our own home church.
-A video at the top of the page that has different people speaking about what they have found at the church is powerful.
+A video at the top of the page shows what to expect when you visit the church.
+This is helpful for those who have never been there before so that they have an idea of what they will find when they come.
 Notice the video doesn’t begin playing automatically.
 It lets someone click on it and hear the message when they are ready for it.
 You don’t want to be annoying with it, and videos that run on their own with no turn off option can be irritating to people.

 Mt.
 Rise UCC – here is a welcome message right on the homepage under the top slider.
 It gets to the heart of who they are and has a video there with the pastor speaking about the church.